leeandher/Stacker-News/README.md

 For you to get up and running with this app, you'll need a Prisma account, and the Prisma CLI.
 Sign in on that, and change the `PRISMA_ENDPOINT` env value to `""`.
 Now run `prisma deploy` and go ahead and make the create the demo server (which will act as the database).

-Next, fill in the rest of the `settings-dev.env`, and then remove `{playground: false}` from the `index.js` file if you want to use the GraphQL Playground IDE.

-Now just run `npm start` in the `server/` directory.
+Next, fill in the rest of the `settings-dev.env` and run `npm start` in the `server/` directory.
 This will launch the server at `localhost:4000`.

 Now run another `npm start` in the root directory to launch the frontend.
 You're done, happy hacking!